-Tabbouleh is an Arab Middle Eastern vegetarian dish made with—hand chopped fresh parsley, fresh mint, tomato, green onion (scallions), lemon juice, bulgur, and seasoned with olive oil and salt.
-Sort of like a salad.
+Tabbouleh is an Arab Middle Eastern vegetarian dish made with hand-chopped fresh parsley, fresh mint, tomato, green onion (scallions), lemon juice, bulgur, and seasoned with olive oil and salt.
+It’s sort of like a salad.

-This bring a whole new flavors to the dish.
+This brings a whole new flavor to the dish.
 Enjoy!

 - 1 c. quinoa, rinsed

 - 1 1/4 c. water

 - 1 red bell pepper